-- monitoring the financial reporting process and the integrity of the financial statements of the company and any formal announcements relating to the company's financial performance, and reviewing significant financial reporting judgements contained in them; - providing advice (where requested by the board) on whether the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's position and performance, business model and strategy; - reviewing the company's internal financial controls and internal control and risk management systems and mechanisms, unless expressly addressed by a separate board risk committee composed of independent non-executive directors, or by the board itself; - monitoring and reviewing the effectiveness of the company's internal audit function or, where there is not one, considering annually whether there is a need for one and making a recommendation to the board; - conducting the tender process and making recommendations to the board about the appointment, reappointment and removal of the external auditor, and approving the remuneration and terms of engagement of the external auditor; - reviewing and monitoring the external auditor's independence and objectivity; - reviewing and monitoring the effectiveness of the external audit process, taking into consideration relevant professional and regulatory requirements;
+- monitoring the financial reporting process and the integrity of the financial statements of the company and any formal announcements relating to the company's financial performance, and reviewing significant financial reporting judgements contained in them; - providing advice (where requested by the board) on whether the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's position and performance, business model and strategy; - following the Audit Committees and the External Audit: Minimum Standard; - reviewing the company's risk management internal financial controls and internal control framework, and risk management systems and mechanisms, unless expressly addressed by a separate board risk committee composed of independent non-executive directors, or by the board itself; - monitoring and reviewing the effectiveness of the company's internal audit function, or, where there is not one, considering annually whether there is a need for one and making a recommendation to the board; and - conducting the tender process and making recommendations to the board, about the appointment, reappointment and removal of the external auditor, and approving the remuneration and terms of engagement of the external auditor; - reviewing and monitoring the external auditor's independence and objectivity;

-&lt;sup>4 The board's responsibility to present a fair, balanced and understandable assessment extends to interim and other price-sensitive public records and reports to regulators, as well as to information required to be presented by statutory instruments.
+7 The board's responsibility to present a fair, balanced and understandable assessment extends to interim and other price-sensitive public records and reports to regulators, as well as to information required to be presented by statutory instruments. -3 A smaller company is one that is below the FTSE 350 throughout the year immediately prior to the reporting year.

-- developing and implementing policy on the engagement of the external auditor to supply non-audit services, ensuring there is prior approval of non-audit services, considering the impact this may have on independence, taking into account the relevant regulations and ethical guidance in this regard, and reporting to the board on any improvement or action required; and - reporting to the board on how it has discharged its responsibilities.
+- reviewing and monitoring the effectiveness of the external audit process, taking into consideration relevant professional and regulatory requirements; - developing and implementing policy on the engagement of the external auditor to supply nonaudit services, ensuring there is prior approval of non-audit services, considering the impact this may have on independence, taking into account the relevant regulations and ethical guidance in this regard, and reporting to the board on any improvement or action required; and - reporting to the board on how it has discharged its responsibilities.

-26. The annual report should provide a meaningful description of the work of the audit committee, including:
+26. The annual report should describe provide a meaningful description of the work of the audit committee8, including: